gaphor/gaphor/docs/actions.rst

 Maybe it's nice to configure those through the egg-info system.
 I suppose gaphor.service will serve well (as they need to be initialized anyway)

- * also inherit ActionProvider from IService?
+ * also inherit ActionProvider from Service?

 ::